 Sold in over 110 countries through 433 retail stores plus over 1,200 franchised stores.
 Bought by Permira in 2007, and sold to Qatar's Mayhoola in 2012.

-| Mayhoola for Investments
+| Mayhoola for Investments LLC

 owns 100% of Valentino SpA

-This company received a score of 0/100 (retrieved 14-Feb-2018) in the Corporate Information Transparency Index (CITI), a system for evaluating supply chain practices in China, particularly in regards to environmental management and water pollution.
+This company received a score of 7.8/100 (retrieved 10-Oct-2020) in the Corporate Information Transparency Index (CITI), a system for evaluating supply chain practices in China, particularly in regards to environmental management and water pollution.
 Scores are calculated using government compliance data, online monitoring data, and third-party environmental audits, as well as trends in the environmental performance of factories in the company's supply chains.

 This company appears on PETA's (People for the Ethical Treatment of Animals, USA) 'Companies That Do Test On Animals' list, signifying that they manufacture products that are tested on animals at some stage of development.